 This book is commissioned by Glasgow University Students’ Representative Council, the SRC, as a way of introducing you to everything you might encounter in your first year as a student.
-In the pages that follow you’ll find everything from choosing courses to the best live music venues; from where to pick up fruit and veg to where to look for your first post-halls flat.
+It contains information and advice on everything from choosing courses to the best live music venues; from where to pick up fruit and veg to where to look for your first post-halls at.

-It might seem like a lot of information and it might be a little overwhelming, but every word has been written by current and former students of the University, informed by advice from the student organisations and University, with the intention of making your first year easier.
+It might seem like a lot of information and it might be a little overwhelming, but the Guide has been written, designed and edited by a team of current and former students of the University, informed by advice from the student organisations and University, with the intention of making your first year easier.
 If it’s not useful, you won’t find it in The Guide.